-The precise definition of the map $\Phi_{j+1}$ is in \eqref{e:V+-def} and \eqref{e:K+-def} below.
-One of the essential consequences of these definitions is Proposition~\ref{prop:ZVK}: this is what enables the iterative analysis of the renormalisation group maps.
-The other essential consequence are the estimates of Theorem~\ref{thm:step}.
+The explicit definition of the map $\Phi_{j+1}$ is given in \eqref{e:V+-def} and \eqref{e:K+-def} below.
+The essential consequences of the definition are Proposition~\ref{prop:ZVK}, which enables the iterative application of the renormalisation group maps, and the estimates of Theorem~\ref{thm:step}.